eonil/CocoaProgrammaticHowtoCollection/README.md

 	-	RegularDarkVibrantWindow.
 How to make a dark `NSWindow` with blurred transparent background.
 A bit verbose.
 	-	CustomNSTextViewWithNSTextStorage.
 How to make a custom `NSTextView` with custom `NSTextStorage`.
 A bit verbose.
 	-	CollectionView.
 How to use `NSCollectionView`.
 	-	NSTableViewExample.
-How to make view-based `NSTableView` with reused column views.
+How to make view-based `NSTableView` with reused component views.

 -	ComponentUsagesInObjectiveC